 We drop or otherwise alter as few responses from our sample as possible.
 The only respondents who are outright removed from our sample are those whose total survey completion times are either too short or too long.
-We drop respondents with total survey completion times in the 1st percentile (N=512 consumers) as well as those who took more than an hour to complete the survey (N=220), since the quality of responses from these respondents is typically poor, owing to rushing through the survey or simply forgetting about it.
-The median respondent took 14.5 minutes to complete the survey, and just under 90 percent completed it in less than 25 minutes.
+We drop respondents who took less than 6 minutes (n=574 consumers), approximately the 1st percentile, as well as those who took more than an hour to complete the survey (n=220), since the quality of responses from these respondents is typically poor, owing to rushing through the survey or simply forgetting about it.
+The median respondent took 14.4 minutes to complete the survey, and just under 90% completed it in less than 25 minutes.
 For the July and September survey waves, a timer was enabled to capture the time that respondents spent reading the screen with an information treatment, if relevant.
 Importantly, respondents choose how long to spend on the information treatment page in our survey; we do not force them to spend a specific amount of time on this page.